BA General Information

 GES features award-winning faculty with diverse interests that create high impact learning opportunities for students in inclusive, small group settings, both inside and outside the classroom.
 GES is one of UCCS’ ‘Unique and High-Need Programs.’

 GES offers undergraduate (BA) degree and a graduate (MA) degree in Applied Geography, minors in GES, Geology and Sustainability, and undergraduate and graduate certificates in GIScience.
-To customize the BA, undergraduates may elect to follow one of four ‘tracks’ in the program: Human and Cultural Dynamics; Physical Systems; Environmental and Sustainable Studies; and Geospatial/ GIScience.
 For the MA program, GES graduate faculty offer a range of diverse research interests.
 Our faculty run four on-campus labs: Forest Hydrology, Geomorphology, Geospatial Technology, and Tree Ring.

 A core of our teaching is to get students out of the classroom and into the field.